s-fereidooni/CSE151A_matchmaker/README.md

 Alon: Worked on the code and documentation for milestone 4 as well as the questions for milestone 4.

 Shruti: Worked on the code/documentation for the milestone 4 notebook and wrote the answers/writeup for the questions for milestone 4 into the readme.

+Kaleigh: Worked on code and documentation for milestone 3 notebook and wrote answers for questions in the readme as well as documentation in the notebook itself.
+Collaborated in assessing which model to choose for the task.